rahulguptta/Heart-Desies-Prediction/README.md

 </div>
 **Observations**

-- The optimization in this case is best for learning rate (eta) = 0.1
+- The optimization in this case is fast for learning rate (eta) = 0.1.
+The cost function gets settled after 10000 iteration in this case.
 - The accuracy of the classifier is approximately same for all the learning rates.
 - As this the project on the prediction of Heart disease, we would like the maximum recall (i.e., maximum of the sample should be detected positive if it is actually positive)
 - The maximum recall can be obtained using eta = 0.0001.